 Your boat needs the same kind of treatment.
 When your used laser dinghy is for sale it needs to look in good condition and it needs to look tidy.
 Present it in its best light to attract more people.

 No-one wants to buy something that is dirty or looks un-cared for.
-Spend some time cleaning up your laser and all the other gear to make the best first impression.
+When looking to sell your laser sailboat, spend some time cleaning up your laser and all the other gear to make the best first impression.

 5. Get The Word Out